No items found.

 • Camera: Most professional podcasters use a DSLR or mirrorless camera.

-• Lighting: A 3-point lighting setup is ideal here.
+• Lighting: A 3-point lighting (key + fill + back light) setup is ideal here.
 Look for lights that are soft, diffuse, and adjustable.

 • Software: Your recording software should record locally in professional quality.
 That’s why many pro podcasters record on Riverside.